Canon 1D X Mark III vs Nikon D5600

 Travel and landscape photographers will find it useful that the 1DX Mark III has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 1DX Mark III and the D5600 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the 1DX Mark III followed on from the Canon 1DX Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1DX Mark III and D5600 can be found, respectively, in the Canon 1D X Mark III Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark III and the Nikon D5600?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.